networkf/network.github.io/index.md

 <a href="https://network.com.de/community">Community Directory</a>
 <br>
-A list of channels to join the community that all over the world.
+A list of channels to join the community that is distributed all over the world.

 <a href="https://www.network.com.de">Research Forum</a>
 <br>